ckmahoney/faceplate/README.md

 This is the frontend of the Ten Pens project.
 It is made with TypeScript.
 Most of the type definitions are in src/types.ts, and you will find some others local to their respective module.

+This has been tested using Node version 19.4.0 on Ubuntu 20.04.5 LTS.

 ## development
 Once cloned, you should be able to immediately run `npm run dev` to have a new window open to http://localhost:9000 and displaying a login screen.